RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Discussion

 Throughput supports near-real-time use.
-With four-way parallelism and per-patient latencies of 10-20 seconds, most cohorts can be processed within a single day.
+With rate-limited parallelism and per-patient latencies of 10-30 seconds, most cohorts can be processed within a single day.
 Outputs are returned as structured JSON, enabling seamless integration into dashboards, analytics pipelines, and trial-matching platforms.
 This operational profile is important because registry accuracy is time-sensitive: delays in documentation contribute to missed events in conventional workflows \cite{SUTTON2024225}.
 A nightly or on-demand run can substantially shorten this gap.
-Notably, the same cancer recurrence detection prompt was applied to both prostate and head-and-neck cancer, suggesting that disease-site generalization is feasible with foundational LLM-based systems.
+Notably, the same cancer recurrence detection prompt was applied to both prostate and HNC, suggesting that disease-site generalization is feasible with foundational LLM-based systems.

 Limitations of this study include its reliance on single-center data and single-reviewer adjudication for each dataset; multi-reviewer panels could shift borderline determinations.
-The underlying model is proprietary (GPT-4o), and both governance considerations and financial cost may constrain adoption, with continuous institution-wide runs remaining cost-sensitive at present.
-These factors motivate future benchmarking against open-source models, exploration of incremental recomputation and caching strategies, and deployment patterns that respect privacy requirements (including federated approaches).
+Additionally, although inference costs of commercial LLMs have been and will likely continue reducing over time, institution-wide runs using an agentic approach remain cost-sensitive at present.
+These factors motivate future benchmarking against open-source models, exploration of caching strategies, and prompt optimization of cheaper models.
 Finally, although the agent generated rationale-rich outputs that facilitated adjudication, we did not evaluate human--AI conflict resolution policies in live operations; such mechanisms will be essential for routine deployment.